Economic warfare: History

+Agriculture in ancient Greece was subject to ravaging of the crops by enemy armies.
+This was done to loot a valuable item, to starve the victims, and to intimidate and deter them.

 Crusades

 In his Book on the Recovery of the Holy Land, Fidentius of Padua provides prescriptions for economic warfare to be waged against the Mamluk sultanate of Egypt in furtherance of the Crusades.
 He envisions a fleet of 40–50 galleys to enforce a blockade on trade between Europe and Egypt.
-He sees this trade as helping Egypt in two ways: from Europe it obtains war materiel (iron, tin, timber, oil) and from Asia dues on goods brought in via the Red Sea for trade to Europe.
-If this spice trade were deflected from the Red Sea to Mongol Persia, Egypt would be deprived of customs duties and would also lose export markets because of the reduction in shipping.
-This may also make it unable to afford more slave soldiers imported from the Black Sea.
+He sees the trade as helping Egypt in two ways: it obtains war materiel (iron, tin, timber, oil) from Europe and dues on goods brought in via the Red Sea from Asia for trade to Europe.
+If the spice trade were deflected from the Red Sea to Mongol Persia, Egypt would be deprived of customs duties and lose export markets because of the reduction in shipping.
+That may also make it unable to afford more slave soldiers imported via the Black Sea slave trade.

+Seven Years' War

+During the Seven Years' War of 1756 to 1763, the Kingdom of Prussia occupied Saxony and used its mint to debase both the Saxon and Polish-Lithuanian currencies.